chadnpc/cryptobase/docs/CryptoBase.md

 "Sensitive Data" | cryptobase ProtectData > secret.bin

 # Decrypt data (will prompt for password interactively)
+# Note: Invoke-CryptoBase automatically handles byte unrolling from the pipeline
 Get-Content secret.bin -AsByteStream | cryptobase UnprotectData

 # Obfuscate a file (prompts for password and creates file.txt.enc)
 "file.txt" | cryptobase ObfuscateFile
 ```

+> [!TIP]
+> The `cryptobase` cmdlet is designed to be pipeline-friendly.
+When piping bytes, it automatically accumulates them into a single payload before processing.
+It also ensures that output byte arrays are returned as single objects (using `-NoEnumerate`), preventing them from being unrolled into individual bytes in the next pipeline stage.

 ## **Data Protection**